nasmith/NLP-winter22/about.md

 There will be quizzes posted on Canvas, roughly once per week.
 These are not graded on correctness; as long as you submit an attempt on time, you will earn full credit for the quiz.

+## Computing

+Details about computational resources you may use for assignments and projects in this course are forthcoming.

 ## Resources

 - Textbook:  [Introduction to Natural Language Processing by Jacob Eisenstein (2019).
 MIT Press.](https://www.amazon.com/Introduction-Language-Processing-Adaptive-Computation/dp/0262042843/)